jaanli/jaan.io/about.md

 image:
   feature: altosaar-workshop.jpg
 ---
+I'm an incoming Postdoctoral Research Scientist at Columbia University Irving Medical Center focused on machine learning for women's health and health disparity.
+I will be working with [Noémie Elhadad](http://people.dbmi.columbia.edu/noemie/).
-I'm a Physics PhD student at Princeton doing research at the intersection of Bayesian inference and deep learning.
-I am fortunate to be advised by [David Blei](http://www.cs.columbia.edu/~blei/) and [Shivaji Sondhi](http://www.princeton.edu/~sondhi/).

-My work is supported by an NSERC Postgraduate Scholarship.
-In 2015 I had lots of fun doing research with [Andriy Mnih](https://www.cs.toronto.edu/~amnih/) at [DeepMind](http://deepmind.com/), and in 2016 I collaborated with [Eugene Brevdo](https://web.math.princeton.edu/~ebrevdo/) at [Google Brain](https://research.google.com/).
+For my Ph.D. at Princeton, I was fortunate to be advised by [David Blei](http://www.cs.columbia.edu/~blei/) and [Shivaji Sondhi](http://www.princeton.edu/~sondhi/).
+My Ph.D. was supported by the Natural Sciences and Engineering Research Council of Canada, and I had fun working with [Andriy Mnih](https://www.cs.toronto.edu/~amnih/) at [DeepMind](http://deepmind.com/), and [Eugene Brevdo](https://web.math.princeton.edu/~ebrevdo/) at [Google Brain](https://research.google.com/).
+Previously, I studied Maths and Physics at McGill.
 Find my CV at [jaan.io/cv](https://jaan.io/cv).

-I'm Estonian-Canadian and graduated from McGill in 2013.
-Outside of academia, I love volleyball, meditation, [music production](https://soundcloud.com/lyfos), and George Saunders.
+I'm Estonian-Canadian and outside of academia I love volleyball, meditation, [music production](https://soundcloud.com/lyfos), and George Saunders.

 How can we use technology such as machine learning to effect the most societal good?
 This is what motivates me.
-In 2014, I launched [Useful Science](http://usefulscience.org) with a group of friends – I hope you'll find a study on there that improves your life.
+A few years ago, I launched [Useful Science](http://usefulscience.org) with a group of friends – I hope you'll find a study on there that improves your life.

 ---

-### Reach!

-The best way to reach me is [altosaar@princeton.edu](mailto:altosaar@princeton.edu).
-I'm grateful for any positive or negative feedback through [this anonymous form](https://goo.gl/forms/UolGIq1bpHJeK8dJ2).
-Feel free to connect via:
+The best way to reach me is [altosaar@princeton.edu](mailto:altosaar@princeton.edu), and I'm grateful for any positive or negative feedback through the anonymous form at [https://jaan.io/feedback]](https://jaan.io/feedback).
+Subscribe to my <a href="http://tinyletter.com/altosaar"><i class="fas fa-newspaper"></i> mailing list</a> for updates on essays, blog posts, and slightly novel developments-at-large.

 <p style="text-align:center">
 <a href="https://twitter.com/thejaan"><i class="fab fa-twitter"></i>Twitter</a>